chanbot5000/Morps/README.md

-Map.py
+MORPS - Modifying Objects to Reduce Python Scripting
 ========

 Python should be simple.
 Writing ~50 lines of code to create one buffer is not simple.

-Map.py attempts to simplify geoprocessing with Python.
+MORPS attempts to simplify geoprocessing with Python.

 The code in this repo is also intended to demonstrate how one could utilize the OGR vector library within GDAL for performing basic geoprocessing tasks.